wtimme/OSM-Surveyor/README.md

 3. Install the dependencies using Cocoapods: `bundle exec pod install`
 4. Open the workspace (`OMSSurveyor.xcworkspace`)

+## Formatting

+In order to have a consistent code style, please make sure to install [SwiftFormat][6] and run it on a regular basis.

 # Continuous delivery

 OSM Surveyor makes use of fastlane.